RGGH/Python/README.md

 # Python

-Useful scripts for automating workflow
+Useful scripts for automating workflow to follow

 ## This will include automating the readme.md